fogfish/geojson/README.md

 //
 // implement JSON encode/decode protocol for your type using
 // helper functions provided by the library.
 These few lines
-// implements a GeoJSON codec for the types func (x City) MarshalJSON() ([]byte, error) {
+// implements a GeoJSON codec for the types. func (x City) MarshalJSON() ([]byte, error) {
 	type tStruct City
 	return x.Feature.EncodeGeoJSON(tStruct(x))